pulumi/docs/reference/cd-azure-devops.md

 This page details how to use [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) to manage deploying stacks based on commits to specific Git branches, and based on the build reason.
-You may also choose to introduce a [Manual Intervention](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/manual-intervention?view=vsts) task to control the preview vs. update step for any pulumi stack.
+You may also choose to introduce a [Manual Intervention](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/manual-intervention?view=vsts) task to control the preview vs. update step for any Pulumi stack.

 Pulumi doesn't require any particular arrangement of stacks or workflow to work in a continuous integration / continuous deployment system.
 So the steps described here can be